binbin-coder/STMGraph/README.md

 python microenvironmental_heterogeneity.py
 ## gene denoising
 python test_denoising.py

+## Usage
+Parameters
+For more information, run python script.py --help

 ## Download test datasets used in STMGraph:
 The datasets used in this paper can be downloaded from the following websites.
 Specifically,